 The disclosure document is divided into six main sections:

-- Property and ownership: Contains general and legal information about the property, such as location, year built, and occupancy
+- Property and ownership: Contains general and legal information about the property, such as its location, year built, and occupancy

 - Building and safety information: Covers information about heating, cooling, plumbing, and electrical systems; pest infestations; and structural issues with the home